 Develops athletic skills and techniques in basketball.
 Emphasizes team development and competitive improvement and intensity.
 Involves competition against other institutions, and travel.
-Repeatability is dependent upon CCCAA (California Community College Athletic Association) eligibility.
-Student must be capable of competing at the intercollegiate level.
-May be taken a maximum of four (4) times for credit.
-(Formerly KIN M130B.)
+KIN M130A and/or KIN M130B (either individually or in combination) may be taken a maximum of four (4) times for credit.
+(Formerly PE M24C.)
 Applies to Associate Degree.
 Transfer credit: CSU; UC\

-ICA M21A - INTERCOLLEGIATE CROSS COUNTRY - WOMEN
+KIN M131A - INTERCOLLEGIATE CROSS Country-Women

 Develops athletic skills and techniques in cross country.
 Emphasizes team development and competitive improvement and intensity.
 Involves competition against other institutions, and travel.
-Repeatability is dependent upon CCCAA (California Community College Athletic Association) eligibility.
-Student must be capable of competing at the intercollegiate level.
-May be taken a maximum of four (4) times for credit.
-(Formerly PE M70 and KIN M131A.)
+KIN M131A and/or KIN M131B (either individually or in combination) may be taken a maximum of four (4) times for credit.
+(Formerly PE M70.)
 Applies to Associate Degree.
 Transfer credit: CSU; UC\